 A viral illness that usually affects young children.
 Symptoms can include fever, sore throat, painful mouth sores, and a rash on the hands and feet.

-A highly contagious viral illness that causes an itchy rash and blisters.
+It is a highly contagious viral illness that causes an itchy rash and blisters.
 Symptoms can also include fever, headache, and body aches.

-A highly contagious viral illness that causes fever, cough, runny nose, red eyes, and a rash all over the body.
+It is a highly contagious viral illness that causes fever, cough, runny nose, red eyes, and a rash all over the body.

-A viral illness that causes swelling of the salivary glands, which can lead to fever, headache, muscle aches, and loss of appetite.
+It is a viral illness that causes swelling of the salivary glands, which can lead to fever, headache, muscle aches, and loss of appetite.

 Pertussis (Whooping Cough)

-A bacterial infection that causes severe coughing spells and difficulty breathing.
+It is a bacterial infection that causes severe coughing spells and difficulty breathing.
 Symptoms can also include fever, runny nose, and vomiting.

-A highly contagious viral illness that can cause severe diarrhea, vomiting, fever, and dehydration in young children.
+It is a highly contagious viral illness that can cause severe diarrhea, vomiting, fever, and dehydration in young children.

-A bacterial infection that can affect the lungs or other parts of the body.
+TB is a bacterial infection that can affect the lungs or other parts of the body.
 Symptoms can include coughing, fever, night sweats, and weight loss.

 How Can Infectious Diseases Spread in a Childcare Setting?

 Which is the most common way diseases are spread in early childhood settings?
-Infectious diseases can spread rapidly in a childcare setting due to the close proximity of children and workers, shared surfaces and toys, and the potential for frequent contact with bodily fluids.
+Infectious diseases can spread rapidly in a childcare setting due to the proximity of children and workers, shared surfaces and toys, and the potential for frequent contact with bodily fluids.
 Some common ways that infectious diseases can spread in a childcare setting include:

 Contact with bodily Fluids

 Contact with bodily fluids: Childcare workers may come into contact with bodily fluids such as saliva, mucus, urine, feces, or blood, which can contain infectious pathogens.
-This can happen during diaper changes, toilet assistance, or cleaning up after a child who has vomited.
+It can happen during diaper changes, toilet assistance, or cleaning up after a child who has vomited.

 Contaminated Surfaces and Objects

-Contaminated surfaces and objects: Children may touch toys, surfaces, or objects that are contaminated with infectious pathogens, and workers who come into contact with these objects may then spread the disease to other children or coworkers.
+Contaminated surfaces and objects: Children may touch toys, surfaces, or objects contaminated with infectious pathogens, and workers who come into contact with these objects may then spread the disease to other children or coworkers.